 The changes in the brain were spotted quickly.
 In less than a month of regular meditation myelin levels in the test subjects increased.
-An increase in myelin levels improve connectivity and allow the different parts of brain to communicate quicker and more efficiently.
+As a result, an increase in myelin levels improve connectivity and allow the different parts of brain to communicate quicker and more efficiently.

 The exciting part of this study is how quickly the positive health benefits of meditation happened.
-Some subjects even showed improvements in attention and problem solving after only five days!
+For example, some subjects even showed improvements in attention and problem solving after only five days!

 In a separate study by Dr Peter Malinowski, subjects showed a significant improvement in cognitive function with just 10 minutes of meditation a day.
 To learn more about that study, you can read the article here.